The background

 Improved healthcare

-The project is financed through a combination of sources: approximately 50% from European Union grants, with the remainder coming from national funding and the institute's own resources.
+The project draws on a mix of funding: about half from European Union grants and the rest from national funding and the institute's own resources.